Maroof-Tahir/Maroof-Tahir/README.md

 <h2 align="left">Hi 👋!
-My name is Maroof Tahir and I'm a Software Engineer, from Lahore, Pakistan</h2>
+My name is Maroof Tahir and I'm a Data Engineer, I have multiple projects in AI/ML, python and much more</h2>

 ###